Venkmine/Proxx/docs/OBSERVABILITY_PRINCIPLES.md

 **Rule:** Prefer deterministic operations with predictable outputs over convenient shortcuts with variable behavior.

 **Rationale:** Non-deterministic systems produce intermittent failures that are difficult to diagnose and impossible to reliably reproduce.

+---

+## 6. Invalid Input Is a First-Class Signal

+**Rule:** Invalid input is a first-class signal, not a recoverable condition.

+**Rationale:** Permissive parsing and "helpful" coercion create silent compatibility bugs that surface in production.
+Contract violations must fail immediately and explicitly with diagnostic information.